CUBRID/cubrid-manual/en/sql/schema/table.rst

     *   Even if a column has auto increment, the **UNIQUE** constraint is not satisfied.
     *   If **NULL** is specified in the column where auto increment is defined, the value of auto increment is stored.
+    *   Even if a value is directly specified in the column where auto increment is defined, AUTO_INCREMENT value is not changed.
     *   **SHARED** or **DEFAULT** attribute cannot be specified in the column in which AUTO_INCREMENT is defined.
     *   The initial value and the final value obtained by auto increment cannot exceed the minimum and maximum values allowed in the given type.
     *   Because auto increment has no cycle, an error occurs when the maximum value of the type exceeds, and no rollback is executed.
 Therefore, you must delete and recreate the column in such cases.